ellisp/blog-source/_posts/2018-10-27-dice-games.md

 For even modestly complicated games, simulations will always trump analytical (ie pen and paper) solutions.
 Before we complicate our dice game, lets simulate the simple version to see if we can replicate the analytical result.

 There are plenty of ways to do this, but an efficient way with this super-simple game is to generate a large collection of dice rolls all at once, mark the wins and work out who won by the game length (odd number of rolls means A won).
-This gives us, in addition to the correct average result, a nice visualisation of game lengths:
+This gives us, in addition to the correct average result, a nice visualisation of the geometric distribution of game lengths:

 <img src = '/img/0137-simple-results.svg' width = '100%'>